 Using this sunscreen is really simple.
 Apply generously about 15 minutes before you head out into the sun.
-You'll need to reapply after 40 minutes of water-time (or if you're sweating it out on a run).
-If you're steering clear of the water, reapplying every 2 hours should do the trick!
+Reapply every two hours.
+If you're swimming (or if you're sweating it out on a run) use a water-resistant sunscreen like the Juice Sport.

 This water-resistant broad-spectrum mineral sunscreen is a perfect choice if you're active and on the go.
 This is another one of my preferred non-nano zinc oxide sunscreens.
 Juice Beauty even packed in some extra antioxidants and essential vitamins too!